RushuiGuan/framework/docfx_project/articles/albatross-config.md

 	}
 	```
 ### [ProgramSetting](https://rushuiguan.github.io/framework/api/Albatross.Config.ProgramSetting.html) Config Class
 `ProgramSetting` is a built in config class with the section name of `app` provided by the [webapi](webapi.md), [service](service.md) and [utility](utility.md) hosts.
 The `Name` and `Group` properties are used to identify and organize the said application.
 This is a useful functionality in a micro service environment when large numbers of applications have to be managed by an organization.
-Another import property `ServiceManager` can have 2 possible values:
+Another important property is `ServiceManager`.
+It can have 2 possible values:
 - windows
 - systemd